influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

   ## This is a list of patterns to check the given log file(s) for.
   ## Note that adding patterns here increases processing time.
 The most
-  ## efficient configuration is to have one pattern per logparser.
+  ## efficient configuration is to have one pattern.
   ## Other common built-in patterns are:
   ##   %{COMMON_LOG_FORMAT}   (plain apache & nginx access logs)
   ##   %{COMBINED_LOG_FORMAT} (access logs + referrer & agent)